Istiaq-Alam/VSLI-Design-Lab/README.md

 ---

-## Lab Tasks & Reports
+## Lab Tasks

 Each lab session includes:

 - A dedicated folder (e.g., `Lab-01`, `Lab-02`)
 - Instructions and task descriptions
 - Source files submitted
-- A formal lab report (PDF or Markdown) documenting goals, process, results, and conclusions
+- A formal lab report (PDF) documenting goals, process, results, and conclusions

 You can explore these folders to review individual lab work.

 ---

-## Software & Tools
+## Software

 This section hosts: